-- How extensive is the in vitro and in vivo preclinical safety characterization carried out so far? - Considering potency and target selectivity, what is the potential both for off-target and pharmacologically on-target deleterious effects? - Overall, are results of safety characterization carried out so far such that the agent can be considered reasonably derisked from a safety perspective, or are there red flags?
+- How extensive is the in vitro and in vivo preclinical safety characterization carried out so far? - Has the agent undergone CEREP-type screening for interactions with targets with known safety liabilities, eg, CYP 450, hERG? - Considering potency and target selectivity, what is the potential both for off-target and pharmacologically on-target deleterious effects? - Can exposures associated with substantial antitumor efficacy/PD effects be achieved safely in vivo?